MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr/deployr-install-on-linux.md

 During the installation of DeployR, a local H2 database is automatically installed and configured for you.
 After installing DeployR, **but before using it**, you can configure DeployR to use a database in **PostgreSQL 9.1 or greater.**

-If you want to use a local or remote PostgreSQL database for DeployR instead of the default local H2 database, you'll need to:
+If you want to use a local or remote PostgreSQL database for DeployR instead of the default local H2 database, you need to:

 1. Install and configure PostgreSQL as described for that product.